 If you want the ability to fully control and apply restrictions on data being sent back to Microsoft, you can use Configuration Manager as a deployment solution.
 Configuration Manager can be used to deploy a customized boot image using a variety of deployment methods.
 You can further restrict any Configuration Manager-specific diagnostic data from being sent back to Microsoft by turning off this setting as outlined in the instructions here.

-You can use the following articles to learn more about Autopilot and how to use Autopilot to deploy Windows:
+You can use the following articles to learn more about Windows Autopilot and how to use Windows Autopilot to deploy Windows:

 2.3.2 Managing Windows connected experiences and essential services

 Windows includes features that connect to the internet to provide enhanced experiences and additional service-based capabilities.
 These features are called connected experiences.
 For example, Microsoft Defender Antivirus is a connected experience that delivers updated protection to keep the devices in your organization secure.